jonpyt/prism-code-editor/react-package/README.md

 This library does not inject any styles onto the webpage, instead you must import them.
 If the default styles don't work for you, you can import your own styles instead.

 - `prism-react-editor/layout.css`: layout for the editor.
-- `prism-react-editor/scrollbar.css`: custom scrollbar to desktop Chrome and Safari you can color with `--editor__bg-scrollbar`.
+- `prism-react-editor/scrollbar.css`: custom scrollbar to desktop Chrome and Safari you can color with `--pce-scrollbar`.
 - `prism-react-editor/copy-button.css`: styles for the `useCopybutton()` extension.
 - `prism-react-editor/search.css`: styles for the `useSearchWidget()` extension.
 - `prism-react-editor/rtl-layout.css`: adds support for the `rtl` prop.